beaisis/GettingAndCleaningData/README.md

 2. Source run_analysis.R into the working directory
 3. The program will create a subdirectory from your working directory.
 The subdirectory is: "/UCI HAR Dataset"
 4. The program will load the data set, unzip the files into the subdirectory.
-5. The program will transform the data sets per Transformation Section
+5. The program will transform the data sets per steps 1-6 above.
 3. The final data set is 'tidy.csv' and will also be placed into the subdirectory..

-Transformation

-The following steps were taken to transform the initial data set.
- 1. Merges training, test and subject data set and combines to a single data file.
- 2. Replace columns numbers with feature names, subject and activity
- 3. Select just the mean and standard deviation measures
- 4. Make friendly names for selected columns
- 5. Label the data set with descriptive activity names.
- 6. Creates a tidy data set with a average for each variable for each activity and each subject.

 Tidy CSV